franciscomcm/franciscomcm.github.io/blog/team-work.md

 ### Acknowledgments

-As an experiment, parts of this text were designed with the support of Chat-GPT based on additional notes.
+As an experiment, parts of this text were edited with the support of Chat-GPT based on notes provided.